Home >> Bio

 Artist Biography

-I was born in Omaha, Nebraska and spent my childhood moving about the midwestern United States with my family.
+I was born in Omaha, Nebraska and spent my childhood years moving about the Midwestern United States with my nuclear family.